velartrill/velartrill.github.io/orig/spirals/sparrowhawk/coalition.md

 I whistle softly.
 "That is the most Raven thing I have ever heard.
 Wow."
 I shake my head.
 "Brilliant.
 Brilliant and cruel.
 The gown didn't take the offer, did she?"

 "Indeed not.
-I suspect she did not think much of her chances against a duelist with such a… prolonged history of experience with the sword.
+I suspect she did not think much of her chances against a duelist with such an… unnaturally prolongated history of experience with the sword.
 Particularly in null gravity.
 Rather than risk herself, she ordered her women to press the attack."

 "And they overheard the challenge, didn't they."
 I shake my head.
 Raven on one side, the gowns on the other.
 I can't decide which side I should be taking.

 Sometimes you just have to sit on the sidelines, chewing *bai due* and catcalling the prettiest thugs.

 "It was broadcast over much of the station, as was the Justiciar's choice to dishonor herself.
 This is the point at which total chaos appears to have ensued.
 Some Justicariat troops deserted or mutinied outright.
 A small majority fought by their Justiciar's side, but they were quickly crushed."
 He smiles faintly.
-"They were apparently unprepared to fight a coordinated group of armed men.
+"They were apparently unprepared to combat a coordinated group of armed men.
 Rather embarassing, I must say."
+His smile this time is appropriately wolfish, I reluctantly concede.

 I drum my fingers.
 "What became of the gown?"